Positive model structures for abstract symmetric spectra: Introduction

-The purpose of this paper is to generalize the above positive model structure, constructed for topological spectra, to the setting of abstract $T$-spectra, which would be then equally suitable in topology and in the motivic world.
-Our main result is that a positive model structure does exist in the abstract setting.
-Basically, we follow the method in \cite{EKMM} and \cite{MMSS}, keeping as high level of generality as possible.
-A new thing, however, is that we systematically exploit the technique of localization of model categories from \cite{Hirsch}, which allows us to sort out various model structures naturally arising in our considerations.
+In the paper, we give an affirmative answer to this question and show a universal method of constructing many positive structures, adjustable to particular needs.
+Basically, we follow the method in \cite{EKMM} and \cite{MMSS}, keeping the level of generality as high as possible.
+A new thing, however, is that we systematically exploit the technique of localization of model categories from \cite{Hirsch}, which allows us to make the approach to be more conceptual and put an order on various model structures naturally arising in our considerations.
+In nutshell, we first take a projective model structure, truncate it in its $0$-slice, or any finite number of slices starting from the zero one, and then localize the truncated model structure by the stabilizing Hovey's $\zeta $-morphisms between appropriately shifted $T$-spectra.

-As an application, provided generating cofibrations in the starting model category $\bcC $ are strongly symmetrizable in the sense \cite{GG2}, we obtain a stable weak equivalence between the $n$-th homotopy symmetric power of a positively cofibrant object in $\bcS $ and its honest $n$-th symmetric power (Theorem \ref{main2}).
-This result generalizes Lemma 15.5 in \cite{MMSS}, and allows to derive symmetric powers in the abstract stable homotopy category $\bcT $ (Theorem \ref{main3}).
-Since the generating cofibrations in the category of simplicial Nisnevich sheaves are strongly symmetrizable, \cite{GG2}, our results are applicable in the Morel-Voevodsky stable category of motivic symmetric spectra over a field.